• Study level

 Description

-This separative chemistry course aims to introduce the different concepts necessary to the study of separative chemistry.
-The idea is to present the role of the different interactions present in complex media and their role in separation.
-The experimental measurement of these different effects, their practical representation, as well as the link with interfacial phenomena are also discussed.
+The aim of this separative chemistry course is to introduce the various concepts needed to study separative chemistry.
+The idea is to present the role of the various interactions present in complex media and their role in separation.
+Experimental measurement of these different effects, their practical representation, and the link with interfacial phenomena are also covered.

 Hourly volumes* :